 Retain Your Users

-A Retention Analysis will show you how often users are returning to your product after firing an initial event.
+A Retention chart will show you how often users are returning to your product after firing an initial event.
 This information is essential to understanding if users are coming back to your product or not.

 Stickiness measures the number of days a user performs an event in a weekly or monthly interval.
 It's designed to identify the events driving users back to your product.